OpenFogStack/matterHub/scripts/demo/README.md

 Adjust those four settings to your environment, if required you can also adjust the TTYs for the ESP32 and the M5 and maybe the shell (on your own risk)

+You can ignore changes in the config file by using:
+`
+git update-index --skip-worktree scripts/demo/config
+`

 ## Usage

 ### Terminals